Danielle9897/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/create-or-modify.markdown

 * Use the `Increment` method to **create** a new Counter, or **modify** an existing Counter's value.

-* `Increment` is a member of the [CountersFor Session object](../../../client-api/session/counters/counters-overview).
+* `Increment` is a member of the [CountersFor Session object](../../../client-api/session/counters/overview#counter-methods-and-the--object).

-*  If the Counter already exists, `Increment` will increase (or decrease) it value.
+*  If the Counter already exists, `Increment` will increase (or decrease, if the value to "increment" is negative) its value.
    If the Counter doesn't exist, `Increment` will create it and set its initial value.

 * In this page: